Sprinkle Sheet Cake

 On top of this buttery, sprinkle filled sheet cake is my classic vanilla frosting.
 My prized frosting, my favorite frosting!
 One of them, at least.
 There is just enough frosting to get that creamy extra sweetness in every bite, but not too much to take away from the fluffy cake hiding underneath.
 A fabulous cake to frosting ratio.

-The happiest cake for the happiest new year. 😀 For another sprinkle-filled happy dessert, add my confetti sprinkle cheesecake to your list, too!
+The happiest cake for the happiest new year. 😀 For more sprinkle-filled happy desserts, add my confetti sprinkle cheesecake and cake batter chocolate chip cookies to your list, too!

 Print